The Salvation Army: Thrift stores and charity shops

-The Salvation Army is well known for its network of thrift stores or charity shops, colloquially referred to as "the Sally Ann" in Canada and the United States, "Salvos Stores" in Australia, and "Sally's" in New Zealand, which raise money for its rehabilitation programs by selling donated used items such as clothing, housewares and toys.
-Clothing collected by Salvation Army stores that is not sold on location is often sold wholesale on the global second hand clothing market.
+The Salvation Army is well known for its network of thrift stores or charity shops—colloquially referred to as "Sally Army" shop's in the United Kingdom and "the Sally Ann" in Canada and the United States, "Salvos Stores" in Australia, and "Sally's" in New Zealand—which raise money for its rehabilitation programs by selling donated used items such as clothing, housewares, and toys.
+Clothing collected by Salvation Army stores that is not sold on location is often sold wholesale on the global secondhand clothing market.

-The Salvation Army's fundraising shops in the United Kingdom participate in the UK government's Work Programme, a workfare programme where benefit claimants must work for no compensation for 20 to 40 hours per week over periods that can be as long as 6 months.
+The Salvation Army's fundraising shops in the United Kingdom participated in the UK government's Work Programme, a workfare programme in which benefit claimants had to work for no compensation for 20 to 40 hours per week over periods as long as six months.

-When items are bought at the Salvation Army thrift stores, part of the proceeds go toward The Salvation Army's emergency relief efforts and programs.
+When people buy items at Salvation Army thrift stores, part of the proceeds go toward The Salvation Army's emergency relief efforts and programs.
 Textile items not sold are recycled and turned into other items such as carpet underlay.
-The Salvation Army also helps their employees by hiring ex-felons, depending on the circumstances, because they believe in giving people second chances.
-Job opportunities are nationwide and employees are able to move up to become managers or even work in one of the corporate offices.
+The Salvation Army also helps their employees by hiring felons, depending on the circumstances, because they believe in giving people second chances.

 Adult Rehabilitation Centres

-Some shops are associated with an Adult Rehabilitation Centre (ARC) where men and women make a 6-month rehabilitation commitment to live and work at the ARC residence.
-They are unpaid, but they are provided with room and board.
+Some Salvation Army locations are associated with an Adult Rehabilitation Centre (ARC) in which men and women make a six-month rehabilitation commitment to live and work at the ARC residence.
+They are unpaid, but provided with room and board.
 Many ARCs are male-only.
 The program is primarily to combat addiction.
-They work at the warehouse, store or residence.
+Residents work at the warehouse, store, or residence.
 This is referred to as "work therapy".
-They attend classes, twelve-step programs and chapel services as a part of their rehabilitation.
+They attend classes, twelve-step programs, and chapel services as a part of their rehabilitation.
 The Army advertises these programs on their collection trucks with the slogan "Doing the Most Good".
-The general design pattern is that an ARC is associated with a main store and warehouse.
+An ARC is typically associated with a main store and warehouse.
 Donations are consolidated from other stores and donation sites, sorted and priced, and then distributed back out to the branch stores.
 Low-quality donated items are sold at the warehouse dock in a "dock sale".

 Hadleigh Farm Colony

-Farmland at Hadleigh in Essex was acquired in 1891 to provide training for men referred from Salvation Army shelters.
-It featured market gardens, orchards and two brickfields.
-It was mentioned in the Royal Commission report of 1909 appointed to consider Poor Laws.
+Farmland at Hadleigh in Essex featured market gardens, orchards, and two brickfields.
+It was mentioned in the Royal Commission report of 1909, which was appointed to consider Poor Laws.
 7,000 trainees had passed through its doors by 1912 with more than 60% subsequently finding employment.

 Other

-The Salvation Army operates children's summer camps, Silvercrest Residences, and adult day care centres.
-It has headquarter offices internationally, nationally and for each territory and division.
-Some of the other facilities include:
+The Salvation Army operates children's summer camps and adult day care centres.
+It has headquarter offices internationally, nationally, and for each territory and division.
+Some of its other facilities include: